-Inspection of warrant files for the surveillance device warrants and emergency authorisations that ceased to be in force in the period under review revealed no matters of non-compliance.
+Inspection of warrant files for the surveillance device warrants that ceased to be in force in the period under review revealed no matters of non-compliance.
 Victoria Police has an effective process to manage warrant files, with all required documents kept.